Code-Institute-Submissions/Movie-Madness/README.md

 # Movie Madness
----

 User Centric Frontend Development Project - Code Institute

 This is a static website intended to give users a guide to the top current films and some top selected films.
 It is divided into four sections.
 The Oscars section lists some of the winners of the lastest Oscars.
 The Genre section allows the user to see some of the creators selected movies of certain genres.

-The Top Picks section shows the IMBDd top ten films of all time.
+The Top Picks section shows the IMBd top ten films of all time.
 The Subscribe section allow the user to sign up to a newsletter although this feature does not work.

 A live version can be found [Here](https://dmongey101.github.io/Movie-Madness/).

 ## UX
----

 The design was kept simple.
 The webiste is dark in colour to try and replicate a movie theatre.
 The video on the homepage makes the movie theatre theme more realistic with it continuing down the edges on large and medium screens to keep the user in the theme all through the website.
 The gold font replicates the colour of the oscars.